EvitcaStudio/DiscordLinked/README.md

 # DiscordLinked
 A simple plugin to connect discord to a site/app/game/etc.

+# Security

 > **Warning**
-This plugin is using the [Implicit Grant](https://discord.com/developers/docs/topics/oauth2#implicit-grant) workflow of `OAuth2`.
+This plugin is currently using the [Implicit Grant](https://discord.com/developers/docs/topics/oauth2#implicit-grant) workflow of `OAuth2`.
-This simply means, the `Client` is directly being given an `access_token`, rather than querying the `server` for one.
-Meaning it skips the `server` entirely.
+This simply means the `Client` is directly being given an `access_token` rather than an `access_code`.
+In a standard `OAuth2` workflow that `access_code` would be passed to the server and the server would query `Discord` using that `access_code` to verify the user on the `Server-Side` rather than `Client-Side`.
+Using the `Implicit Grant` workflow, means it skips the `server` entirely.
-All data is passed directly to the `Client`.
+In this workflow all data is passed directly to the `Client`.
 In this case, the data is the [User Object](https://discord.com/developers/docs/resources/user).
-Overall in it's current state this is a `Client-Side` plugin with the optional choice to send data to the server.
-(If using `NETWORK` then you should make sure that you trust the data from the client or data-spoofing can occur).
+(If you are using `NETWORK` or are manually sending data from the `User Object` to the server then **you should make sure that you trust the data from the client or data-spoofing can occur)**.

 > **Note**
 In the future more workflows will be allowed and will be defaulted to as the standard.